weleoka/ardeidae_py/README.md

 ## TCP
 ### Server
-Execute as shellscript: ./tcpser.py tcpser just echos back the clients command.
-Or if an integer is entered at the prompt then the server will generate a file of the corresponding number of characters and send that file to client.
+Execute as shellscript: ./tcpser.py

+tcpser will echo back the clients command.
+If an integer is recieved by the server then a file of the coresponding number of characters will be generated and sent to the client.

 The server can be switched to stream mode and will then send a set number of pakets at a set interval.